Making it home as we go along: Julia Vogl

 September 2018 – April 2019

 Artlink is working with artist Julia Vogl, who’ll be using her social sculpture practice to engage residents and the greater community around three new extra-care housing schemes in Hull.
 These are Cecil Gardens, Redwood Glades and Harrison Park and were developed by Riverside Housing and opened in 2017 for disabled and older residents.
-The project will take place over six months and will involve a series of mixed media workshops, involving participants in in eclectic art making and discussions to design permanent artworks for all three schemes.
-Workshops will include arm knitting, Virtual Reality painting, block printing and more all to unearth themes of what makes somewhere home.
+The project will take place over eight months and will involve a series of mixed media workshops, engaging participants in in eclectic art making and discussion to help develop designs for permanent artworks for all three schemes.
+Workshops will include arm knitting, Virtual Reality painting, block printing and more, all to unearth themes of what makes somewhere home.

 2017 Turner Prize, artist residencies in schools